nosportugal/faast-foundations/assignments/assignment_1/README.md

 ```

 The datafiles are in TSV format in wide format.
 The first column is a composed one, containing 4 different information (unit, sex, age, geo).
 The next columns are temporal values, the life expectancy in years.

+Before you start is always a good idea to peek into the data file to see how it actually looks like. 😉

+You can do this either with the pandas library (already included in the project's dependencies) or, since this is a very small data file, by simply opening it.

 These are the code requirements for part one: